It’s the question literally nobody is asking. But I’m just going to go ahead and tell you anyway. It is Coeliac Awareness Week after all.

-For those of you that don’t know coeliac disease is a lifelong autoimmune disease caused by a reaction to gluten.
-Symptoms can include a whole range of downright sexy phenomena such as bloating, diarrhoea, nausea, wind, constipation, tiredness and being a bit grumpy (at least I’m blaming that one on the coeliac disease anyway).
+For those of you that don’t know, coeliac disease is a lifelong autoimmune disease caused by a reaction to gluten.
+Symptoms can include a whole range of downright sexy phenomena such as bloating, diarrhoea, nausea, wind, constipation, fatigue and being a bit grumpy (at least I’m blaming that one on the coeliac disease anyway).

 Gluten (aka coeliac kryptonite) is a protein found in wheat, barley and rye (so basically all of your normal bread, cakes, pasta, biscuits etc are all a mahoosive no-no).
 When someone with coeliac disease eats gluten, their immune system reacts by damaging the lining of the small intestine.